 We continue to provide excellent nutrition and closely monitor patients' nutritional health to ensure your child consistently receives the best diet.
-We have protocols in place to ensure safe transition to oral feeds.
+We have protocols in place to ensure a safe transition to oral feeds.

 We measure our daily care bundles and report our compliance to our team and hospital leaders weekly.
-This helps prevent hospital acquired illness.
+This helps prevent hospital-acquired illness.
 Care bundles are techniques and tasks that have been proven to help prevent hospital-acquired conditions.

 We continually track our hospital-acquired condition rates and report data on this website at least once per year.

 In the Heart Institute, our goal is to provide excellent care for both patients and their families.
 One way we measure this is by recording and reporting patient satisfaction scores.

 90.1%Families rated their outpatient visits a 9 or a 10 for excellent care